This post was originally published in October, 2019. Last updated: February 2, 2022.

-Second, on-page SEO improves your website’s usability - it helps you solve duplicate content issues, as well as thin content issues; it helps you create a more intuitive navigation structure, provide better shopping experiences, and more.
+Second, on-page SEO improves your website’s usability - it helps you solve duplicate content issues, as well as thin content issues; it helps you create a more intuitive navigation structure, provide a better shopping experience, and more.

-Third, on-page SEO plays a huge role in how search engines perceive and index your pages.
+Third, on-page SEO plays an essential role in how search engines perceive and index your pages.
 In other words, on-page SEO has an impact on how your Shopify web pages (homepage, category pages, product pages, blog page, article pages, etc.) perform in search.

-In fact, according to Brian Dean’s Complete List of Google’s Ranking Factors For 2019, page-level factors (or on-page ranking factors) account for nearly 30% of all ranking factors.
+In fact, according to Brian Dean’s Complete List of Google’s Ranking Factors For 2022, on-page SEO ranking factors (e.g., domain factors, page-level factors, site-level factors, and on-site webspam factors) account for nearly 50% of all ranking factors (46.60% to be exact).
 Here are a few important takeaways from Brian’s list:

 - H1 tags are a secondary relevancy signal.